Originally published 6/21/21, Updated on 6/29/22

 Jellyvision Custom Solutions helps tackle benefits communication via personalized emails, texts, and printed materials—all at your fingertips!Learn more

 Your employee benefits communication plan should cover the full year, not just the weeks leading up to open enrollment.
 One of the questions to ask your benefits broker is how they can support this year-round communication plan through ongoing engagement, education, and decision-making.

 This support is critical.
-Think about the major life events that require employees to make important benefits decisions outside of open enrollment: getting married, getting divorced, having a child, receiving a medical diagnosis, seeing a partner lose a job, getting in an accident, buying a house, and so on.
-At these important times, employees and their families need as much support as possible.
-Knowing how you can lean on your employee benefits broker will help you give employees the help they need when they need it.
+Think about the major life events that require employees to make important benefits decisions outside of open enrollment: marriage, divorce, childbirth or adoption, medical diagnosis, home purchases, and so on.
+These life events happen at all times and require 24/7 benefits knowledge and support.
+Knowing how you can lean on your employee benefits broker outside of open enrollment will help you give employees the help they need, when they need it.

 Remember our advice to ask about the additional services included with your fee, and anything that will streamline the enrollment process?
 Technology should be a big part of that conversation.

 At Jellyvision, we know how the right technology can make a big difference in open enrollment.
-The ALEX Benefits Counselor uses a simple one-on-one conversation to understand employees’ benefit needs and provide recommendations for medical, dental, vision, and voluntary benefits offerings—no matter how complex the plan design.
+ALEX Benefits Counselor uses a simple one-on-one conversation to understand employees’ benefit needs and provide recommendations for medical, dental, vision, and voluntary benefits offerings—no matter how complex the plan design.

 We also incorporate years of data and behavioral science to offer a personalized experience for each individual—something no other platform can offer.
 (Learn more about how we stack up to the competition).